Tanzania – Mt Kilimanjaro

 Equipment and Gear

-You will need alpine trekking attire.
-When at the campsites, after sundown and during the summit trek, a fleece jacket and a down jacket will be required.
-A good down sleeping bag is needed which is provided.
+You will need thermal base layers, a fleece jacket and an outer shell jacket.
+When at the campsites, after sundown and for the summit, a down jacket will help keep you warm.
+A down sleeping bag is also needed and provided.

 |Route||2-4 people||5-9 people||10 people and above|